"Oleanna". New College Long Room

 Oleanna depicts the disastrous, destructive relationship between university lecturer John (Alec Greene) and student Carol (Laura Boyd).
 It’s the last of the great Dirty Tutor Trifecta that began with Pinter’s own Accident in 1967, and continued with Willy Russell’s Educating Rita in 1980.
 Accident depicted sexually abusive dons as normal, middle-aged men in need of an outlet from their ex-nubile wives, and Rita saw only a heart-warming love story in the girl from a working-class background who melts the cockles of a disillusioned old academic fart.
 They were both very much products of their times.

 Oleanna is ahead of the curve.
-Mamet may have written it in 1992, but it was fifteen years before the Me Too movement really made the world sit up and take notice.
+Mamet may have written it in 1992, but it was 25 years before the Me Too movement really made the world sit up and take notice.
 What’s even more remarkable is that Mamet is normally such a male playwright.
 He is the chronicler of American toxic masculinity.
 And yet, in Oleanna, he finds a balance that keeps the audience’s sympathies teetering like a trainee tightrope-walker.
 At one moment John seems a caring, concerned teacher; at the next he’s crossing the line into inappropriate hands on shoulders, and later far worse.
 Is he driven inexorably to violence by Carol’s unfair accusations?
 Or do Carol’s accusations function as a revealing, ultraviolet light on the invisible ink of his true character?
 The answer to that question keeps shifting throughout the play, and it depends as much on the individual perspectives of the onlookers as on the intentions of the playwright, the director or the actors.
-The tension between the explosive, career-ending nature of the accusation on the one hand, and the accused gradually coming to see the error of his ways on the other, leaves us in a vacuum of doubt and tension.
+The tension between the explosive, career-ending nature of the accusation on the one hand, and the accused gradually coming to see the error of his ways on the other, leaves us in a vacuum of doubt and split allegiance.

 Mamet’s script leaves it up to the individual production to decide how much physical contact and violence to employ, so a skilled director can control and confound the audience’s sensibilities according to their own vision.
 Here, Charlie Lewis shows absolute mastery of theatrical timing to create a pressure cooker of a chamber piece.
 And in Alec Greene and Laura Boyd he has two actors who mesmerise from the first moment.
 Every pause, every unfinished sentence, every blurted statement, is loaded with hidden flaws and dark motivations.
 So convincing was their joint performance that, by the end, I found myself wishing they would hug each other just to prove it was all acting.